Rama-Lekshmi/NearMe/README.md

 ### Step 1:
    Do the reqired functions in theia id.
 ### Step 2:
-   type the html code and run the server.
+   Type the html code and run the server.
 ## Code:
 ```python
 map.html